fruux/ec2dns/README.md

 ## Usage of ec2dns

 ec2dns provides DNS resolution of ec2 tag names under the ".ec2" TLD.
-If a servers tag name would be `appserver-1`, it could be resolved as `appserver-1.ec2`.
+If a servers tag name is `appserver-1`, it can be resolved as `appserver-1.ec2`.

-In essence ec2dns allows working with ec2 tag names like with normal domain names as shown in the following examples.
+ec2dns allows working with ec2 tag names like with normal domain names as shown in the following examples.

 ### ssh